avarngeline/Layoffs-Dashboard/README.md

 ## 1. Overview
 Layoffs, often resulting from financial pressures, strategic pivots, or market volatility, have become increasingly prevalent in recent years—particularly in the United States.
 The COVID-19 pandemic significantly disrupted global operations, forcing companies to adapt rapidly to changing economic conditions.
 In the US market, many organisations downsized their workforce to manage declining revenue, operational inefficiencies, overhiring during growth phases, and shifts in consumer demand.
 This analysis focuses on the US to better understand layoff patterns across industries, company funding levels, and the broader business impact.

-This dataset offers an in-depth overview of global company layoffs that took place between March 2020 and March 2023, covering nearly 40 countries and more than 820 companies.
+This dataset offers an in-depth overview of global company layoffs that took place between March 2020 and March 2023, covering 59 countries and 1885 companies.
 Primarily driven by the impact of the COVID-19 pandemic, the insights were derived from a Power BI dashboard that visualises key data points such as industry sectors, total layoffs, funding categories, and impacted companies.

 ## 2. Project Objectives
 The objective of this project is to enhance the previous analysis of layoff trends—initially conducted through data cleaning and exploratory data analysis (EDA) using MySQL—by introducing advanced data visualisation through Power BI.
 The upgraded version incorporates an interactive dashboard.
 A key focus of the analysis is to drill down into the country most affected by layoffs—the United States—offering a closer look at the companies and sectors contributing to the trend.